CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.3 HTTP.Interview Q&A.md

 - HEAD: The HEAD method asks for a response identical to a GET request, but without the response body.
 - DELETE: Deletes the specified resource.
 ## What are the important HTTP status codes?
+An HTTP status code is a server response to a browser’s request.
+It indicates status of completed action as a response to the request.

+HTTP status code classes:

+- 1xx – Informational

+- 2xx – Success

+- 3xx – Redirection

+- 4xx – Client errors

+- 5xx – Server errors

-These ae the important status codes:
+These are the important status codes:

 - 101 Switching Protocols: This code is sent in response to an Upgrade request header from the client and indicates the protocol the server is switching to.